naninovel/docs/docs/en/guide/voicing.md

 ## Voice Language

-When adding voice over for different localizations, it's possible to allow player to select the voice language independently of the main localization (eg, play the game with English text and UI, but with Japanese voice over).
+When adding voice over for different localizations, it's possible to allow the player to select the voice language independently of the main localization (e.g., play the game with English text and UI, but with Japanese voice over).

-To add voice language dropdown to the game settings, assign `Voice Locales` property in the audio configuration menu.
+To add a voice language dropdown to the game settings, assign the `Voice Locales` property in the audio configuration menu.
 Add the language tags of the locales for which you have the corresponding voice resources.
-Eg, the example below will allow the player to choose from English and Japanese voices:
+E.g., the example below will allow the player to choose from English and Japanese voices:

 ![](https://i.gyazo.com/904a59d1a18510373da97bc9b26e8880.png)

-When the property is assigned, "Voice language" dropdown will appear in the game settings menu:
+When the property is assigned, a "Voice language" dropdown will appear in the game settings menu:

 ![](https://i.gyazo.com/70382bb24637a4d8846c3b65f1ea01d9.png)